ferdikoomen/folume/README.md

 Instead of learning a new design tool, I wanted to build something that allowed me to understand the details of 3D printing.
 Something that could make/generate a simple design and send that directly to the printer without any abstraction layer or interpretation.
 To keep things simple I decided to stick to a basic mathematical shape and lo and behold: The idea behind this *"cylindrical lamp shade design tool"* was born.

-The first thing to know is that 3D printers don't understand 3D models, instead they need to be converted (sliced) to a format or 'language' called called [G-code](http://reprap.org/wiki/G-code).
+The first thing to know is that 3D printers don't understand 3D models, instead they need to be converted (sliced) to a format or "language" called called [G-code](http://reprap.org/wiki/G-code).
 This G-code tells the printer __exactly__ what to do and when to do it.
 So I created an application in [Processing](https://processing.org) that can generate a design, output it as G-Code and send that to the printer via USB.
 Working with this G-Code directly allowed me to learn all the settings like temperature, acceleration, feed-rate, retraction, etc.

 **Results:**
 1. We now have some nice [lamp shades](examples/print-light-off.png) for our home.